 With the biggest test lying just ahead (Chapman’s Peak) every rider will be a little nervous heading through this section, especially beginners who have no idea what they’re getting into.
 A little “you can do it” will go a long way to give them the motivation to take on the challenge.
 If you get tired of cheering the cyclists on why not head to Noordhoek Farm Village which is home to the famous Cafe Roux.

 Getting There: With no train station and no escape from road closures, this vantage point is best saved for those within walking distance of Noordhoek's main road.

 Tired, but relieved cyclists will be coming through the Hout Bay area after mastering the gruelling Chapman’s Peak.
 The experienced ones will know what lies ahead, the inexperienced may only have heard the legends.
 You can head to the Bay Harbour Market for a break between clapping.

 Getting There: If you’re a smart driver and use the open sections of the M4 and M3, you can find and access a good viewing point with your car, especially if you live nearby.

 This is what lies ahead of Hout Bay.
 It’s neither steep nor long, but Suikerbossie has become a legend along this route because most riders are spent after what came before.
 Your support is probably most needed here.
 It’s close to the final stretch, so a little reminder of this could provide some motivation.

 jubilant riders will only be thinking about the finish line.
 They may or may not need your support anymore, but it’s satisfying to see them flying along after the long and hard route is done and dusted.
 You can do this while having a drink and a bite to eat at Strolla Restaurant and Bar.

 Getting There: Natives of Sea Point and surrounds have it easy.
 A smart driver will be able to avoid the road closures and get to Sea Point Beach Road although some walking will be required.

-A CHANCE TO ENTER AFTER IT’S CLOSED: HOW TO SUBSTITUTE
+A CHANCE TO RACE AFTER ENTRY HAS: HOW TO SUBSTITUTE